Authentication and Authorization: Overview

 The user's access level is determined by the roles assigned in Keycloak.

-The platform manages two distinct roles: edp-admin
+The platform manages two distinct roles: edp-admin, edp-viewer.

 apiVersion: edp.epam.com/v1alpha1